The Advantages and Disadvantages of Managing an SMSF

 While an SMSF can be a great way to grow your nuts for retirement, it can also be risky, time-consuming and costly.
 That’s why it’s important to be aware of the responsibilities and risks of managing an SMSF first.
 In this blog, we’ll go through the pros and cons of managing your super-fund.
-Please remember, Squirrel does not provide this information from an advisory point of view.
-If you have questions about whether an SMSF is right for you, please speak to an expert financial adviser.

 Check out our complete SMSF guide.